japu0992/flask-lab/README.md

 #This starts the docker container
 docker compose flask-lab-web-1

 #This calls the make-requests file
-python make-requests.py
+docker-compose exec flask python make-requests.py